Verify metadata migrations

 Cancel a verification

-You can cancel a verification that is in progress.
+You can cancel a verification that is in progress or queued.
 After you select Start verification, you can simply select Cancel check.

 View a verification summary report